front-end-intermediate/5-express/readme.md

 ## Using CommonJS

-We are going to use CommonJS components to organize our code.
+Before we get any further we are going to use CommonJS to organize our code.

 ### Controllers